USF Health Byrd Alzheimer’s Center and Research Institute

 > For Individuals WITH Memory Loss

-- A 72-week trial investigating two doses of an oral treatment which may improve cognition and function in patients with early Alzheimer’s disease.
-This study is for patients 50-85 years old with mild cognitive impairment due to Alzheimer’s disease or mild Alzheimer’s disease.
+• A 76-week trial investigating an infusion-based treatment which may reduce tau tangles in the brain.
+This study is for patients 50-80 years old with mild cognitive impairment due to Alzheimer’s disease or mild Alzheimer’s disease.

 > For Individuals WITHOUT Memory Loss